-When a programming language is adapted to a capability system it is usual to arrange for identifiers of the language be able to designate capabilities.
+When a programming language is adapted to a capability system it is customary to arrange that some language identifiers designate capabilities, perhaps by denoting an integer index into a list of capabilities.
 It is also customary for command systems to hold capabilities in a directory for users under names chosen by the user.
 Unlike classic operating systems, however, such a directory seldom plays a role in the execution of the application and most application components will never reside in such a directory.
-In Unix a file cannot exist that is not registered in some directory.
+A Unix file cannot exist that is not registered in some directory.
+Objects may exist in capability systems, with capabilities designating them without those capabilities appearing in any directory.

 An analogy between capabilities and pointers is instructive.
 A pointer designates a computing object.
 A pointer is not protected however and bit patterns not intended as pointers cause havoc when so used.
 Java has protections against such misuse and consequently Java's object references serve as capabilities.
 (Some more quibbling about names and capabilities.)

 Registering application components in Unix directories often exposes them to programs and people that should have no access to them.
 Most computer users have been faced with directories holding large and expensive objects with little way to learn the consequences of deleting them to recover space.
-Many applications have failed because the machine administrator could not tell what files were critical to the principle applications.
+Many applications have failed because the machine administrator could not tell what files were necessary to some critical application.

 The application within a capability system appears to the computer administrator as a single object of known size with no parts.
 We designed, but did not implement for Keykos, controls so that a subsystem upon which an application depended could not be deleted without the authority to delete the application.